 The first thing that suggested something was very wrong was when my wife typed in her card number on the phone, the system took her directly to an Operator stating, “You must talk to a representative immediately“.

 After a long conversation where my wife was asked about various transactions that had gone on with her card, she was told that her card had been “frozen” because of a suspicious transaction in New York State (where neither my wife nor I have been to in the past little while).
-Since no transaction even showed up (so far) on the on-line banking, I am impressed by the alacrity of TD in dealing with this fraud, however, I am now very concerned about my own cards.
+Since no transaction even showed up (so far) on the on-line banking, I am impressed by the alacrity of TD bank card security system in dealing with this fraud, however, I am now very concerned about my own cards.

 Question of the day: Have you had your credit card or bank card defrauded in the past little while?